 HPCC Systems is extending support and development to more systemd services.
-We intend to continue support for Cent OS 6 and other System V based systems through the hpcc-init.
+We intend to continue support for older System V based systems through the hpcc-init.

 The hpcc-init system service will support "start", "stop" and "restart" options.

 The reporting and logging for HPCC Systems systemd will differ from the previous hpcc-init type.
 The systemd logs do not have any output to STDOUT/STDERROR, instead it logs to /var/log/syslog.
 To view the output: